 The College of Professional Studies is home to numerous professional programs offered at the associate, baccalaureate, and master's degree levels.
 The College includes the Department of Allied Health Sciences, the C.H.
-Lute School of Business, the Department of Engineering Technologies, the School of Nursing, the Department of Rehabilitation and Sport Professions, and the School of Education.
+Lute School of Business, the Department of Engineering Technologies, the School of Nursing, the Department of Rehabilitation Sciences, and the School of Education.

-Each degree program builds on a solid foundation of general education courses offered through the University College and the College of Arts and Sciences and specific professional courses, laboratory experiences, and clinical practice through the College of Professional Studies.
+Each degree program builds on a solid foundation of general education courses offered through the College of Arts and Sciences and specific professional courses, laboratory experiences, and clinical practice through the College of Professional Studies.
 The result is graduates who not only have an understanding of the theory behind the discipline, but also have supervised, practical experiences within their chosen fields.

 All programs offered by the College prepare successful graduates to enter the workforce and many are nationally accredited providing graduates opportunities for professional licensure.
 College of Professional Studies alumni may enter the profession of their choice or further their education at advanced levels.

 In addition to the other teacher preparation programs offered by the College of Professional Studies, the faculty of the College of Arts and Sciences and the faculty of the School of Education in the College of Professional Studies collaboratively provide teacher preparation at the middle and secondary levels in English Language Arts, Mathematics, Science, and Social Studies; and at the multi-age level for Art Education.
 Students interested in a career in teaching at these levels should also review the applicable content area Department in the College of Arts and Sciences for more information on the content area courses and any specific requirements of those Departments.